 Megan finds joy in many things, but mostly candles, cats, blankets, and books.
 Born and raised in Delaware, she grew up in an old, yellow farmhouse with her three siblings, her parents, and an assortment of pets.
 She studied professional writing at the University of Delaware and has worked in many different industries, including health care, finance, and professional services.
-She currently lives in New Jersey with her husband, Craig, and their two cats, Chase and Little Foot.
+She currently lives in New Jersey with her husband, Craig, their daughter, Nora, and their two cats, Chase and Little Foot.

 Bring on the spring!
 More music to inspire a fresh start.